 The double crochet v-stitch is such a fast and versatile stitch made by using only double crochets and chains.
 It creates a beautiful lacy fabric which has good drape and flow.
 If you know how to double crochet, chain, and skip stitches, you can easily learn this stitch.
 Are you ready to learn how to crochet the v-stitch?

-Before we get started, let’s look at the anatomy of a completed row v-stitches.
-The easiest mistake to make is confusing where the chain 1 spaces are.
+The easiest mistake to make when learning how to do the v-stitch in crochet is confusing where the chain 1 spaces are.
 When you move beyond row 1, you will be working in each “v” and not in the gap created between each “v”.

-As you work through the tutorial, you will see that instructions are written out as well as abbreviated like they are in a pattern.
+As you work through the crochet v-stitch tutorial, you will see that instructions are written out as well as abbreviated like they are in a pattern.
 My hope is that, for those of you struggling to read patterns, seeing the instructions side by side with the abbreviations will help you grasp how to read a pattern a little better.

 How to Crochet V-Stitch: